-Data collected for purposes other than those described in the QAPP for Water Quality Management Programs (NMED/SWQB 2021) or from other sources that might not have the same quality controls as data collected under the QAPP for Water Quality Management Programs (NMED/SWQB 2021) are evaluated independently based on the proposed use.
+Data collected for purposes other than those described in the QAPP for Water Quality Management Programs (NMED/SWQB 2021 or current version) or from other sources that might not have the same quality controls as data collected under the QAPP for Water Quality Management Programs (NMED/SWQB 2021 or current version) are evaluated independently based on the proposed use.
 The QAO is the only individual authorized to make a determination regarding whether or not the data quality is adequate for the proposed use.
 Any environmental data being used for a purpose outside those identified must seek approval from the QAO prior to proceeding with use of that data.

-Element 8.
 Implementation of Work Process